-Bargains, of course, can be harder to find when you wait, which may be why more than half of holiday gift givers have already started shopping: 57% began in early November, according to the National Retail Federation's 2015 Consumer Holiday Spending Survey.
-If you're a procrastinator—or just haven't had the time to go shopping—never fear.
+Bargains, of course, can be harder to find when you wait, which may be why the majority of holiday gift givers get an early jump on their shopping.
+According to a September 2018 survey from the Berkeley Research Group, 87% of respondents planned to start that year’s holiday shopping before December—and 73% by early November or before1.
+If you're a procrastinator, or just haven't had the time to hit the stores, never fear.
 The following tips can help you survive the last-minute rush without going over budget.

 1. Make a list—and check it twice.
 Write down everyone you plan to give gifts to—from your nearest and dearest to the mail carrier.
 Then put a dollar figure next to each name.
 Having price limits in mind makes it far easier to avoid overspending.

-3. Bring your smart phone.
+4. Bring your smartphone.
 When you spot a deal at the mall, look before you pounce.
-A growing number of shoppers—more than 21% of smart phone owners, according to the National Retail Federation —are using their phones to see if they can get the same thing for a better price elsewhere.
-If the store you're in has a price-match policy, you can cash in on extra savings then and there.
+Use your phone to see if you can get the same item for a better price elsewhere.
+If the store has a price-match policy, you can cash in on extra savings right then and there.

-6. Take a break between purchases.
-Yale University researchers have found that making one purchase can trigger what they call the "shopping momentum effect"—a psychological impulse to buy more items.
-To counteract the effect, just walk away from the store or computer screen for a few minutes after you've made each purchase.
+7. Take a break between purchases.
+Collaborative research from Yale, Duke and Stanford, published in the Journal of Marketing Research, found that making one purchase can trigger what they call the "shopping momentum effect"—a psychological impulse to buy more items.3 To counteract this, just walk away from the store or computer screen for a few minutes after making each purchase.